TheIconfactory/Tapestry/Documentation/API.md

   * site\_prompt: `String` with a prompt for user input.
   * site\_placeholder: 'String' with a placeholder for user input.
     - If no `site` is configured, these properties are required.
+  * site\_help: `String` with a short description of what’s required for `site`.

   * icon: `String` with a URL to an image that will be used as a default for this connector.
   * item\_style: `String` with either "post" or "article" to define the content layout.

 Optional properties: